Colorado College Summer Music Festival

 Pikes Peak Celtic Fest

-Don your kilt and celebrate all things Celtic with bagpipes, Irish dancers, fish and chips, Guinness beer, whiskey and Scotch tastings, and even fireworks.
-Join the Braveheart 5K and Highland Games, such as the caber toss and ancient clach neart, or stone throw.
+Celebrate all things Celtic with bagpipes, Irish dancers, whiskey and scotch tastings, fireworks and Highland games, such as the caber toss and clach neart, or stone throw.

 Fort Carson Freedom Fest

 June 29–July 1 | Iron Horse Park, Fort Carson

 Show your support for America’s servicemen and women.
 Activities include carnival rides, sand volleyball tournament, games, food, fireworks and music, including the Eli Young Band.
 Open to DOD ID holders and their guests.

 Native American Intertribal Powwow

 Aug.
 11 | Norris-Penrose Event Center, Colorado Springs

 Celebrate Native American history and culture with drums, singers dancers, art and artisans, and full regalia.
 Also included are a live birds of prey exhibit by HawkQuest, Aztec dancers and Native American food, such as Navajo tacos and fry bread.